TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - This is very simple.
 Why hasn't anyone done it before?

-  - I don't know, but I imagine it has to do with the fact that people making social networks are either c
+  - I don't know, but I imagine it has to do with the fact that people making social networks are either companies wanting to make money or P2P activists who want to make a thing completely without servers.
+They both fail to see the specific mix of both worlds that Nostr uses.

+- How do I find people to follow?

+  - First, you must know them and get their public key somehow,